 These paper spiderwebs look amazing hanging in the window!
 The parchment paper is slightly translucent, so it looks very spiderweb-y.

-You could even hang your spider from a thread below the paper spiderweb!
+You could even hang your spider from fishing line below the paper spiderweb!

 Where to buy: